-Two Trusted Advisor checks are available to all AWS customers to help improve security and performance: Service Limits, and Security Groups - Specific Ports Unrestricted.
+Two Trusted Advisor checks are available to all Amazon Web Services customers to help improve security and performance: Service Limits, and Security Groups - Specific Ports Unrestricted.

-See how you can save money on AWS by eliminating unused and idle resources or making commitments to reserved capacity.
+See how you can save money on Amazon Web Services by eliminating unused and idle resources or making commitments to reserved capacity.

 Unassociated Elastic IP Addresses